“If

 “...the

-Helicopter is a highly complex and remarkable
+is a highly complex and remarkable machine which

-has become an indispensable means of transport
+an indispensable means of transport

-military contexts, as well as for para-military
+as well as for para-military

-tasks such as policing, air-ambulance work
+such as policing, air-ambulance work and traffic

-and traffic control.” ~Giorgio
+control.” ~Giorgio

 Apostolo (1984), The